liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 ### Deploying Layout Templates [](id=lp-6-1-dgen05-deploying-a-layout-template-0)

-Deploy your layout templates from either of the following environments
+Deploy your layout templates from either of the following environments:

-- From *Developer Studio* - Drag your layout template project onto your server
+- From *Developer Studio* - Drag your layout template project onto your server.

-- From *Terminal* - Execute `ant deploy` from your layout template project directory
+- From *Terminal* - Execute `ant deploy` from your layout template project directory.

-Upon deploying your template, your server will output messages indicating that your template was read, registered, and is now available for use.
+Upon deploying your template, your server will output messages indicating that your template was read, registered and is now available for use.

 Example server output: